 Areas Affected: Acne is primarily found on the face; however, it can be active on the back, shoulders, and chest.

 Symptoms: The skin becomes extremely oily due to overactive sebaceous glands.
 A variety of lesions develop and most often blackheads are usually in predominance.

 Treatment: Prescription medications and various skin treatments are offered by Parson Skin Center.
-A consultation with your skin care specialist will ultimately determine the best treatment for you including chemical peels, hydrafacials, microneedling with PRP, and IPL photofacials.
+A consultation with your skin care specialist will ultimately determine the best treatment for you including chemical peels, hydrafacials, microneedling, and IPL photofacials.